SMA Minor Construction

 Baseline Inspection Report and Compliance

-Inspectors from DPP visited the property unannounced in February, and conducted a baseline inspection of the entire property.
-Hanapohaku and others received the report on February 23rd.
+Inspectors from DPP visited the property unannounced in February 2021 and conducted a baseline inspection of the entire property.
+Hanapohaku and others received the report on February 23rd, 2021.
 Hanapohaku has since reviewed the report including the photos and required changes described in it.
 All tents required to be removed were immediately taken down.
 The signs included in the report have all been removed.
-The electrical violations have been addressed and are awaiting a final inspection at the completion of the SMA minor construction.
+The electrical violations have been addressed.